 31 Pages Posted: 2 Oct 2019 Last revised: 4 Mar 2020

 Date Written: September 23, 2019

 Sustainable finance promotes the doing well while doing good paradigm, that is the idea of simultaneously achieving positive social impact and financial return.
 This paper posits that the decision to invest sustainably is, in part, driven by impurely altruistic motivations.
-A series of artefactual field experiments provides evidence that: (i) altruism is contextual and does not necessarily imply sustainable investing; (ii) the warm glow of giving is a primary driver for sustainable investing; (iii) doing well while doing good leads to greater happiness (the investor’s high); and (iv) these effects are largely intrinsic rather than extrinsic phenomena.
-Implications for market participants and policy makers are discussed.
+Two artefactual field experiments with a university's pension fund beneficiaries provide causal evidence that: (i) the warm glow of giving is a primary driver for preferences for sustainable investing; (ii) this effect is largely an intrinsic rather than an extrinsic phenomenon.
+If people invest sustainably to feel good about themselves, greenwashing efforts can prove highly effective.
+Implications for market participants and policy makers are thus discussed.

 Keywords: sustainable investing, social preferences, impure altruism, warm glow, investor’s high

 Suggested Citation: Suggested Citation